-A shorter version of our results has already been published as a letter [23].
 This paper is organized as follows.
-In Sec.II, we explain the model setup that captures the essential features of the evolution.
-In Sec.III, the numerical results for the model are presented.
+In Sec.
+II, we explain the model setup that captures the essential features of the evolution.
+In Sec.
+III, the numerical results for the model are presented.
 First, we present the dependence of energy and fitness on the temperature and selection process.
 Then, we show that the evolved Hamiltonians are characterized by the frustration in terms of the statistical physics of spin systems.
 We classify three phases on the basis of the robustness of the fitness to noise and mutation, and we show that a robust system is realized at an intermediate temperature.
-The origin of this robustness is studied in Sec.
+The system-size dependence of these results is also discussed.
+The origin of the robustness is studied in Sec.
 IV by analytically estimating the fitness landscape by using statistical mechanics.
-Finally, in Sec.V, the conclusions and prospects for further development are described.
+Finally, in Sec.
+V, the conclusions and prospects for further development are described.